A-Rod, J-Lo no longer pursuing Mets purchase

 Alex and I are so disappointed!!
 We worked so hard the past 6 months with the dream of becoming the first minority couple and the first woman owner to buy her father’s favorite Major League Baseball team with her own hard earned money.
-We still haven’t given up!! #NYForever pic.twitter.com/JPBNp3nhfD— jlo (@JLo) August 29, 2020
+We still haven’t given up!! #NY4ever pic.twitter.com/sBBkliUjoL— jlo (@JLo) August 29, 2020

-This is a breaking news update, further details to come.
-Please find the previous story below.

-Alex Rodriguez and Jennifer Lopez could soon be the newest owners of the New York Mets.
+It was reported back in April that power couple was looking into purchasing the team.

-Variety is reporting the celebrity couple is working with J.P.
-Morgan to raise funds for a bid to purchase the team.
+The pair were reportedly working with J.P.
+Morgan to raise the funds needed.

 A-Rod and J-Lo's net worth is reportedly around $700 million.